TensorBFS/TensorInference.jl/paper/paper.md

 foundation for various algorithms that enable efficient probabilistic inference.

-However, performing probabilistic inference on many real-world problems remains intractable due to the high dimensional spaces and lack of structure in their data.
-To address these problems, more efficient and scalable inference algorithms are needed.
+However, performing probabilistic inference on many real-world problems remains intractable due to the intrinsic complexity of performing combinatorial optimization tasks in high dimensional spaces.
+To tackle these challenge, more efficient and scalable inference algorithms are needed.

 We present `TensorInference.jl`, a Julia [@bezanson2012julia;
-@bezanson2017julia] package for probabilistic inference that combines the representational capabilities of PGMs with the computational power of tensor networks.
+@bezanson2017julia] package for probabilistic inference.
+This package combines the representational capabilities of PGMs with the computational power of tensor networks.
+By harnessing the best of both worlds, `TensorInference.jl` aims to enhance the performance of probabilistic inference, thereby expanding the tractability spectrum of exact inference for more complex models.

 # Usage example

 The graph below corresponds to the *ASIA network*, a simple Bayesian model used extensively in educational settings.
-It was introduced by Lauritzen in [@lauritzen1988local].
+It was introduced in [@lauritzen1988local].

 ![](./figures/asia-network/out/asia-network.pdf)

-We now demonstrate how to use the TensorInference.jl package for conducting a variety of inference tasks on this toy example.
+We now demonstrate how to use `TensorInference.jl` for conducting a variety of inference tasks on this toy example.

 ```julia